Areas of specialization in Agriculture and their importance The following are the different areas.which one can specialize in the study of agriculture

 Agriculture can be studied in any of the following levels of institution:1.
 Schools of Agriculture and polytechnics

-These offer a two-year course leading to the award of the national Diploma (N.D.) some offer a further two-year course leading to the award of Higher National Diploma (H.N.D).
+These offer a two-year course leading to the award of the National Diploma (N.D.) some offer a further two-year course leading to the award of the Higher National Diploma (H.N.D).

 Different universities have their faculties of agriculture when different courses are offered leading to the award of any of the following: